WillDelano/Titanic2.0/README.md

-#Titanic2.0
+# Titanic2.0
 Software Engineering 3471 Project

-1. All classes should have block comments describing what they do/how they should be used.
+1. All classes should have Javadoc block comments.
-2. All functions should have block comments in the style of Hamerly's projects.
+2. All functions should have Javadoc block comments.
 3. All code that is not self-explanatory should have comments documenting what it does.

 Ex.